 In conclusion of this summary on multiculturalism

-You will be interested to read the various comments that Susan Wolf, Steven Rockefeller, or Michael Walzer have written in reaction to this essay.
+You will be interested to read the various comments that Susan Wolf, Steven Rockefeller, or Michael Walzer has written in reaction to this essay.

-→ In 2014, the IEP competition focused on CULTURE.
-The best articles on culture to read here!
+→ In 2014, the Sciences Po competition focused on best articles on culture to read here!